frame-lang/frame-docs/advanced_frame/runtime.rst

             return

 In the kernel logic for a transition a test is performed for the existence of a forwarded event.
+If there isn't one then the kernel sends an enter event along with the enter parameters.

-If the forwarded event was an enter event then this event is simply passed to the router.
-If it is some other event type then the kernel logic sends a new enter event to the router first and then follows it with the forwarded event:
+If there was a forwarded event then the kernel takes two different paths depending on if the forwarded event was an enter event or not.
+If it is it then it is simply passed to the router.
+If it is some other event type then the kernel logic sends a new enter event to the router first and then follows it with the forwarded event.
+The important aspect to the logic is that in all code paths the kernel makes sure the new state receives an enter event, whether forwarded or newly created.

 .. code-block::
     :caption: Event Forwarding Code in Kernel